Hibiscus – Identification

-I’ve received several questions over the last few weeks regarding hibiscus.
-Tropical hibiscus owners are bringing their plants indoors for the winter and have many concerns about keeping them healthy.
+Each year I receive several questions regarding hibiscus.
+Tropical hibiscus owners want to know how to bring their plants indoors for the winter and have many concerns about keeping them healthy.
 Confederate rose growers want to know how to root cuttings they can share with friends.
 Rose of Sharon fanciers need assurance that their prolifically blooming plants will survive the winter outdoors.

 The hibiscus genus is fascinatingly wide and contains many beautiful and useful plants.
 It’s a member of the Malvaceae family, which contains many other beneficial hibiscus kin.
 What other plant family could you wear, eat, admire and read from in a single day?